micheleben/ray-optics/LLM_prj_analysis_prompts/to_claude_code.md

 ## Making a plan for re-implementation:

 ### bottom-up re-implementation plan
+#### Layer 0  the choice of Shapely for geometry utilities
+*geometry.js*

+>Hi, I would like to ranslate the code that is written in geometry.js in python leveraging on python shapely library.
+Could you help proposing a geometry.py file that is a close replica of the javascript one using shapely?

+#### Layer 1 : introducing layered structure
+*BaseSceneObj.js*

-looking to the javascript template so far we have done the Layer 0: pure Utilities.
+>looking to the javascript template so far we have done the Layer 0: pure Utilities.
 Let's examin the javascript project structure (dependency table) to find a template to follow in our re-implementation It is as the following: